-How to Make an Overlap Heart Cookie Platter
+How to Make an Overlapping Heart Cookie Platter

 If you're looking for a super easy cookie platter idea for Valentine's Day, I have one I think you're going to love.

 For this overlap heart cookie platter, I tried to keep things simple as possible.
 Seriously, the cookie cutter shapes do most of the heavy lifting.
 Just flood the cookies, add a center message design, and serve.